-Since 2000, Merchant Navy Day on 3 September has honoured the brave men and women who kept our 'Island Nation' afloat during both World Wars, and celebrated our dependence on modern day merchant seafarers who are responsible for 95% of the UK's imports, including much of the food we eat, most of the fuel we burn and virtually all the products and goods we take for granted!
+Since 2000, Merchant Navy Day on 3rd September has honoured the brave men and women who kept our 'island nation' afloat during both World Wars, and celebrated our dependence on modern day merchant seafarers who are responsible for 95% of the UK's imports, including much of the food we eat, plenty of the fuel we burn and virtually all the products and goods we take for granted!

 For the third year running, in 2017 Seafarers UK campaigned for the Red Ensign - the UK Merchant Navy's official flag - to be flown on 3rd September on civic buildings and landmark flagpoles across the UK.
 Parish, community, town, city, district and borough councils were all invited to take part, along with higher-tier local authorities and governments.